 On a recent trip to the Shore Club in Turks and Caicos, a new retreat set along secluded Long Bay Beach on the island of Providenciales, I was surprised to find out how hard it can be to take it easy.

 To some, the beach getaway seems like a cop-out.
-I was in this camp until recently: A typical trip for me involves a dizzying list of restaurants and off-the-beaten-path hangouts.
-But this time, I was going to try to slow down.
+I was in this camp until recently: A typical trip for me involves a dizzying list of restaurants and off-the-beaten-path hangouts—not a collection of days spent relaxing on some of the best beaches in the world.
+This time, however, I was going to try to slow down.

 My daily schedule went something like this: Wake up.
 Eat breakfast.
 Locate lounge chair on beach.
 Order frozen margarita.
 Enter water.
 Return to lounge chair; flip over.
 Migrate to pool.
 Order jerk chicken.
 Watch sunset with another margarita.
 Order dinner.
 Fall asleep.
 Wake up, rinse, repeat.

 It was surprisingly difficult to stay put beneath my beach umbrella, staring off into the mesmerizing blue horizon, when I thought of all the things I could be doing instead.
 Did I miss a photo-worthy sunrise by sleeping in?
 Should I see if there’s a boat tour this afternoon?
 Is there a secret, locals-only conch shack I should check out?

 My perspective shift was subtle.
 I started listening to my internal clock.
 (Feel warm?
 Jump in the ocean.
 Feel tired?
 Take a nap.
 Feel social?
 Talk to the strangers at the swim-up bar.)
 Free of distractions, I had no choice but to take in my surroundings more fully: the gradations of blue in the water, the sensation of soft white sand between my toes.
 Walks on the beach became intimate studies of the island as I looked down and focused on the microcosm of seashells and driftwood.